 James Potter was closer to the front, helping to carry one of his friends.
 Potter was a real troublemaker.
 Really, he was a devil in an angel's disguise.
 But he had manners and a good heart.

 Remus Lupin was the one supported in the middle.
-His hair was slightly mussed up and he had a little less dirt on his face than the others.
-His disgruntled expression belied his slight amusement as whatever it was he and his friends had accomplished.
+His hair was slightly mussed up, and he had a little less dirt on his face than the others.
+His disgruntled expression belied his slight amusement at whatever it was he and his friends had accomplished.

 However… When her eyes rested on the last boy, the one foremost in front, her cheeks slightly flushed.
 Sirius Black.
-He truly was the handsomest boy –no, man, she corrected –in all of Hogwarts.
-He was so tall and had beautiful ink black hair and the most mischievous gray eyes a woman could ever fall in love with-
+He truly was the handsomest boy in all of Hogwarts.
+He was so tall and had beautiful ink black hair and the most mischievous gray eyes a woman could ever fall in love with—

 She rolled her eyes.
 How many girls had heard "dearest" in front of their names from him before?
-"So I take it was a prank gone wrong then."
+"So I take it that it was a prank gone wrong, then."

 James smiled.
 "You know us so well, Miss Pomfrey."

 She smiled as she shook her head.
-She liked that some of the students didn't call her "madame" –at least not yet.
-She wasn't old enough to be "madame" at her current age.
+She liked that some of the students didn't call her "madam"—at least not yet.
+She wasn't old enough to be "madam" at her current age.
 "Mr. Potter… I take it these minor injuries are merely the aftershock of taking a tumble after the prank went off?"

 "Correct," Remus replied.
 "They are not caused by magic.
 Merely by stupidity."
-He said this and yet he hid his small smirk.
+He said this and yet he hid a small smirk.

 Poppy laughed at that and unsheathed her wand.
 "You first, Mr. Pettigrew."

 One by one, she healed their cuts and bruises.
 She also was kind enough to clean up and mend their uniforms.
-In fact, they looked more prim and proper than when they were usually.
+In fact, they looked more prim and proper than usual.